The 2020 Democrats Abroad Platform

-Democrats Abroad is proud to announce the launch of the 2016 Democrats Abroad Platform
+Democrats Abroad is proud to present the Democrats Abroad 2020 Platform.

-We are enormously pleased with the success of the process undertaken to prepare the platform -
+We are pleased with the success of the process undertaken to prepare the platform -

 - A small but mighty group of editors with long-standing knowledge of Democrats Abroad and excellent editing skills prepared the draft for distribution to our members.